Young hemp tea

 - Let it steep in the hot water for 5 minutes

 Or, if you want to experiment, you can try adding flavors and other ingredients like honey, cinnamon, anise, and vanilla.
 Using a fat helps your body absorb CBD and THC.
-I use coconut oil, but milk and butter work just as well.
+Coconut oil is the most common, but milk and butter work just as well.

 Here’s another, more flavorful recipe: